AI voice bots are getting law firms sued. There’s a better way.

 The Choice

-The question isn’t whether to change.
-It’s whether you change before your competitors do.
+The question isn’t whether to change; it’s whether you change before your competitors do.

 Geographic markets have limited capacity for behavioral audience intelligence and premium CTV deployment.
 The first firm to implement systematic market capture in each territory often locks in permanent competitive advantage.